Sources PubMed Google Scholar ScienceDirect bioRxiv ClinicalTrials.gov SFARI Dissertations ESPE

 • Established that SETD5-related intellectual disability can present as a syndromic condition with features varying widely even among family members carrying the same mutation.

-Relevance for families This was the first evidence that SETD5 Syndrome mutations can be inherited rather than arising spontaneously.
-For families undergoing genetic counseling, this paper is important because it shows the mutation can be passed on -- and that a parent carrying the variant may have milder or different features than their child.
+This was the first evidence that SETD5 Syndrome mutations can be inherited rather than appearing spontaneously.
+For families in genetic counseling, this paper is important because it shows the mutation can be passed down, and that a parent carrying the variant may have milder or different features than their child.

 2017